The product on $\W$-spaces of rational forms: Application: the product of -spaces

 \section{Application: the product of $C^n_m(V, \W)$-spaces}

-In this section we consider an application of the material of Section \ref{product} to double complex spaces $C^n_m(V, \W)$, (Definition \ref{initialspace}) described in previous section.
-We introduce the product of two double complex spaces with the image in another double complex space coherent with respect to the original differential \eqref{hatdelta}, and the symmetry property \eqref{shushu}.
-We prove the canonicity of the product, and derive an analogue of Leibniz formula. \begin{definition} For $\F(v_1, x_1; \ldots; v_{k}, x_k) \in C^{k}_{m}(V, \W)$, and $\F(v'_{1}, y_{1}; \ldots; v'_{n}, y_{n}) \in C_{m'}^{n}(V, \W)$ the product
+In this Section we consider an application of the material of Section \ref{product} to the spaces $C^n_m(V, \W)$ of a complex (Definition \ref{initialspace}) described in the previous Section.
+We introduce the product of elements of two spaces of the complex with the image in another space of the complex coherent with respect to the original differential \eqref{hatdelta}, and the symmetry property \eqref{shushu}.
+We prove the canonicity of the product, and derive an analogue of Leibniz formula. \begin{definition} For $\F(v_1, x_1; \ldots; v_k, x_k) \in C^k_m(V, \W)$, and $\F(v'_1, y_1; \ldots; v'_n, y_n) \in C_{m'}^n(V, \W)$ the product

-is a $\W_{x_1, \ldots, x_k; y_{1}, \ldots, y_{n} }$-valued rational form
+is a $\W_{x_1, \ldots, x_k; y_1, \ldots, y_n}$-valued rational form